openstates/documentation/contributing/overview.rst

 - `people`_ - Open States People data, maintained as editable YAML files
 - `text-extraction`_ - Text extraction powering full text search.
 - `openstates.org`_ - Powers https://openstates.org/ website & API.
+- `metadata`_ - Data on states and their districts, etc. that changes rarely.
 - `documentation`_ - https://docs.openstates.org/ (you're reading it now)

 These repositories are other pieces of our infrastructure, but are generally not interesting to the average person.